-The first step to discovering these answers - and accessing all the data, software and resources available to you through IS&T - is to follow a simple checklist.
+The first step to accessing all the data, software and resources available to you through IS&T is to follow a simple checklist.
 Just click on the link to the left that best describes you to begin.

 Quick Reference Guide